leandrofcr/online-store/README.md

 "https://api.mercadolibre.com/sites/MLB/search?category=MLB1055&q=Motorola"
 ```

-### Seek Request Example The return from this endpoint will be similar to the example we have [in this file] (example-motorola.json).
+ Search request example.
+The return from this endpoint will be similar to the example we have [in this file] (example-motorola.json).

 ⚠ **ATTENTION!
 If you get CORS error press `ctrl + shift + r` in your browser** ⚠